CosmosisJones6/Plazma-Gaming/README.md

 Also, the API handles a concurrency problem with a transaction, which occures when multiple people want to register for the last place in an event.

-The api is secured with bearer tokens, which means, one can only access information through the api if they have the token with the corresponding role sent with the request.
+The api is secured with authentication, which means, one can only access information through the api if they have the token with the corresponding role sent with the request.

 When running the API a Swagger interface is available to help with testing.